 - Feedback Session

-During such session, the Psychologist will discuss the information collected and how it leads to the assessment conclusion.
+During such session, the Psychologist will discuss the information collected and how it leads to the assessment conclusions.
 This may include a diagnosis of Autism, other difficulties, or general needs for support.
 The child's areas of strengths will also be highlighted, as these are important for building confidence and supporting further learning.

 Recommendations will then be discussed, which may include therapy, supports in school, strategies in the home, etc. Options for accessing funding and financial supports will be discussed.